These easy toy storage ideas will save your sanity and help control the chaos of life with kids. I’ve got ideas for organizing books and games too!

 I’m a longtime fan of these STUVA drawer units from IKEA.
 They have a bench with a giant drawer underneath, so they’re perfect for storing stuffed animals and miscellaneous toys.

 This is a great place to start if you have a baby or toddler and don’t have a ton of small toys yet!
-Just keep in mind that as the kids get older the toys get smaller.
+Just keep in mind that as the kids get older the toys multiply and get smaller.

 the play kitchen